Plosxh/GW2-Looting-Stats/README.md

   REFRESH=300
   LANG=en
 ```
 Here you can also change any other configuration as you like.
-More to that at ...
+More to that at [Configuration](#%EF%B8%8F-configuration) below.

 ### Setup venv:
 ```